 - Subcutaneous bruises occur just beneath the skin.

-- Intramuscular bruises occur in underlying muscle.
+- Intramuscular bruises occur in the underlying muscles.

-- Periosteal bruises are on the bones.
+- Periosteal bruises occur on the bones.

+Other symptoms indicate a more severe condition.
 Seek medical attention if you have:

 - swelling and pain in the area of bruising